geo-ant/varpro/README.md

 // 1. create the model by giving only the nonlinear parameter names it depends on let model = SeparableModelBuilder::<f64>::new(&["tau1", "tau2"])
-  // provide the nonlinear basefunctions and their derivatives.
+  // provide the nonlinear basis functions and their derivatives.
-  // In this example, the nonlinear functions are the same, but they
+  // In general, base functions can depend on more than just one parameter.
-  // don't have to be.
+  // first function:
   .function(&["tau1"], exp_decay)
   .partial_deriv("tau1", exp_decay_dtau)
-  .function(&["tau2"], exp_decay)
+  // second function and derivatives with respect to all parameters
-  .partial_deriv("tau2", exp_decay_dtau)
+  // that it depends on (just one in this case) .function(&["tau2"], exp_decay) .partial_deriv("tau2", exp_decay_dtau)
   // a constant offset is added as an invariant basefunction
-  // of vectors of ones.
+  // as a vector of ones.
 It is multiplied with its own linear coefficient,
-  // creating a variable offset .invariant_function(|x|DVector::from_element(x.len(),1.))
+  // creating a fittable offset .invariant_function(|x|DVector::from_element(x.len(),1.))
   // give the coordinates of the problem .independent_variable(x)